-Downtown Ithaca Children's Center - \$10,000
+Downtown Ithaca Children's Center - \$15,000

 Critical immediate agency need is assistance with our payroll - targeted the 34% of staff living in poverty.
 This would help cover our overall costs and this funding would assure that our staff in most and different need are covered.
-We intend to cover the remaining payroll cost with the revenue resources received prior to the pandemic.
 We are on call to reopen or child care to essential personnel from DICC and throughout the community.
+A second grant provided new cameras, technology and security system, as the old system could not be repaired.